The Coin That Wouldn't Confess

 The fix?
 Regularization — which, delightfully, turns out to be equivalent to adding a Bayesian prior.
 When you add an L2 penalty to a neural network's loss function, you're secretly saying "I believe the parameters are probably small" — a Gaussian prior centered at zero.
 MLE and Bayesian inference aren't rivals.
 They're two ends of the same spectrum.

 Non-existence.
 Sometimes the MLE doesn't exist.
 In logistic regression with perfectly separable data, the MLE shoots off to infinity — the model wants to be infinitely confident.
 No maximum exists because the likelihood keeps climbing.
+It's the mathematical equivalent of a student raising their hand higher and higher, never reaching a ceiling.

 Convergence: Watching the Estimate Settle